Skip to content

 Ready to Machine Your Acetal Part?

 CNC machining in Delrin (POM-H), acetal copolymer (POM-C), and filled grades.
-Free DFM review — we catch tolerance and thread issues before your parts are cut.
+Share your CAD file so the quote review can flag tolerance and thread concerns before production.